 TRIP HIGHLIGHTS & SIGHTSEEING DESCRIPTION

-At the end of our Shiraz day tour, we will drop you off at your hotel OR city center (Whichever is convenient to you).
-Airport transfers are not included for city tours.
+At the end of our Isfahan day tour, we will drop you off at your hotel OR city center (Whichever is convenient to you).

 •English speaking tour guide during the sightseeing

 •Our sightseeing tour does not include entry ticket to monuments and museums, tips, food, personal expenses etc.

 Sadly Americans can no longer visit Iran but if we could we would return immediately and of course spend our trip with Ahmad.
 He has extensive and thorough understanding of both the history and modern circumstances of this fascinating country.
 Ahmad is passionate about his...More